Social Democrats (Slovenia)

 The Social Democrats (Socialni demokrati, SD) is a centre-left social democratic political party in Slovenia.
-Led by Matjaž Han, the party was known as the United List of Social Democrats (Združena lista socialnih demokratov /sl/) from 1993 until 2005.
+Led by Matjaž Han, the party was known as the United List of Social Democrats (ZLSD - Združena lista socialnih demokratov /sl/) from 1993 until 2005.
 It is the successor of the League of Communists of Slovenia.
-As of 2022, the party is a member of a three-party coalition government with Robert Golob's Freedom Movement alongside The Left, as well as a full member of the Party of European Socialists and Progressive Alliance.
+As of 2026, the party is in opposition to Janez Janša's government.

 History

 Origins (1989–1992)

-The origins of the modern-day party date from the end of 1989, when the League of Communists of Slovenia decided to renounce the absolute monopoly over political, social and economic life in the Socialist Republic of Slovenia, and agreed to introduce a system of political pluralism.
+The origins of the modern-day party date from the end of 1989, when the League of Communists of Slovenia decided to renounce its absolute monopoly over political, social and economic life in the Socialist Republic of Slovenia, and agreed to introduce a system of political pluralism.
 On 23 January 1990, the Slovenian Communists left the League of Communists of Yugoslavia and on 4 February 1990 renamed themselves to League of Communists of Slovenia-Party of Democratic Renewal (Zveza komunistov Slovenije-Stranka demokratične prenove, ZKS-SDP).
 Former prominent Communist politician Ciril Ribičič was elected as the party's new president.
 The party lost against the Democratic Opposition of Slovenia (DEMOS) centre-right coalition at the first democratic elections in Slovenia in April 1990, gaining 17.3% of the popular vote.
 They nevertheless became the single largest party in Slovenia.

-Between 1990 and 1992, the party remained in opposition against the centre-right coalition government of Lojze Peterle.
+Between 1990 and 1992, the party, which eventually became known solely as the Party of Democratic Renewal, remained in opposition against the centre-right coalition government of Lojze Peterle.
 After the fall of Peterle's cabinet in 1992, the party entered the first coalition government of Janez Drnovšek, formed by the left wing of the dissolved DEMOS coalition (the Social Democratic Party of Slovenia, the Democratic Party of Slovenia and the Greens of Slovenia).
 The same year, the party was renamed to Social Democratic Renewal (Socialdemokratska prenova), maintaining the same acronym, SDP.